Gioviolin/Getting-and-Cleaning-Data/CodeBook.md

 This code book summarizes the resulting data fields in `Tidy.txt`.

+## Initial data

+The data corresponds to the results of an experiment carried out with a group of 30 volunteers.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a Samsung Galaxy S II.
+For each record it is provided:

+## Processed Data

+In order to use more human-friendly names, the built-in funcion gsub() has been repeatedly used in order to make changes like for example:

+tBodyAcc-mean()-Y --> TimeBodyAcceleratorMeanY

 ## Identifiers

 * `participants` - The ID of the test subject